RIFTS-UNH/RIFTS-Hardware/antenna-mounts/README.md

 The fixture consisted of:

-* 5-inch diameter PVC pipe
+- 5-inch diameter PVC pipe
-* 1-meter length
+- 1-meter length
-* PVC end cap
+- PVC end cap
-* Custom 3D printed PLA support structure
+- Custom 3D printed PLA support structure

 The antenna mount successfully demonstrated water resistance consistent with an IPX7-style immersion test.

+The PVC test fixture itself exhibits minor leakage after several hours; however, this did not prevent evaluation of the antenna mount sealing performance.

 Formal dust ingress testing was not performed; therefore, no dust protection rating is claimed.